cutelabnyc/messedup-diy/README.md

 > If your rear PCB came pre-assembled, your chip was already programmed.
 So you don't need to program it.

 > [!IMPORTANT]
-> MessedUp modules marked Apr23 (April 2023) or earlier require eurorack power to be connected in order to to program, in addition to a USB cable.
+> MessedUp modules marked Aug23 (August 2023) or earlier require eurorack power to be connected in order to to program, in addition to a USB cable.
 Modules with more recent dates can be programmed with only a USB cable.

 Using a personal computer, the RP2040 chip that powers Messed Up can be programmed by mounting the drive as a disk and dropping in a file.
 The `upload` folder contains the `firmware.elf` and `firmware.uf2` files.
 You should only need `firmware.uf2`, but the elf file is provided too, in case you want it.